-‘Wellness’ Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story
+Infamous Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story

 Mortimer said that Belle Gibson is facing up to $220,000 in fines, and her company could be fined $1.1 million, according to 9 News.
 Penalties will be handed down at a later date, said Mortimer.

-Ms Gibson hasn’t showed up in court for the ruling and had not attended previous hearings.
+Belle Gibson hasn’t showed up in court for the ruling and had not attended previous hearings.

 [Featured Image by 60Minutes9/YouTube]